Panathenaic Stadium

 Herodes Atticus, an Athenian who rose to the highest echelons of power in Rome, was responsible for numerous structures in Greece.
 In Athens he is best known for the reconstruction of the Panathenaic Stadium.[12][a]
 Tobin suggests that "Herodes built the stadium soon after [his father] Atticus's death, which occurred around A.D.
 138. The first Greater Panathenaia following his father's demise was 139/40, and it is probable that at that time Herodes promised the refurbishment of the stadium.
 According to Philostratus, it was completed four years later, which would have been in 143/4."[12]
 These dates (139/140-143-144 AD) are now widely cited as construction dates of the stadium of Herodes Atticus.[15][2][8]
 Welch writes that the stadium was completed by 143, in time for Panathenaic festival.[13]

-Marble chair from the stadium in the British Museum
+The "Biel Throne", a marble chair from the stadium in the British Museum.

 The new stadium was built completely of ashlar masonry[16] in Pentelic marble,[1][2] using minimal concrete.[16]
 The stadium was built at a time of resurgence of Greek culture in the mid-2nd century.
 Although the stadium was a "quintessentially Greek architectural type",[13] it was "Roman in scale" with a massive capacity of 50,000,[6] which is roughly the same as that of the Stadium of Domitian in Rome.[16]
 Stadia of the Classical and Hellenistic periods were smaller.[16][5]
 According to Welch there is a possibility that criminals were executed in the stadium, however, no evidence exists.[17]

-A Roman marble throne from the prohedria of the stadium is kept in the British Museum.
-One side of the throne includes a relief showing an olive tree and a table on which rests a Panathenaic amphora with the front leg in the form of an owl.[18]
+A marble throne from the prohedria (front row seating) of the stadium is kept in the British Museum.
+One side of the throne includes a relief showing an olive tree and a table on which rests set of wreaths and a Panathenaic amphora.
+The front leg is in the form of an owl.[18]
+Ten similar thrones have been found around Athens.[19]

 Though traditional in building materials and construction technique, the track included modern features that were specifically designed to accommodate Roman entertainments. [...]
 It may thus be argued that the Panathenaic Stadium of Herodes Atticus, who was both Athens' leading son and a Roman consul, represents a middle ground between two conflicting cultural expectations.
 Its architectural for was self-consciously old-fashioned, yet in scale and function the building was thoroughly modern.
 Herodes Atticus built a new Panathenaic Stadium whose architecture reflected the prevailing nostalgia for Classical Greece but whose functions reflected the new realities of Roman power.
 While the building continued to be used chiefly for athletic competitions, its running track was also a place where during the imperial cult festival wild animals were slaughtered and hardened criminals (gladiators) fought, bled, and died.